 Paying homage to the bounty of the Scottish larder.
 Brian and his team experiment with flavours and imaginative combinations to create exquisite recipes which change with the season.

-As the restaurant celebrated its fifteenth anniversary in June, Brian knows that he has made a significant contribution to the UK industry.
+As the restaurant celebrated its sixteenth anniversary in May 2017, Brian knows that he has made a significant contribution to the UK industry.
 He is a staunch supporter of getting young people into the catering industry and is actively involved in the Culinary Excellence programme, helping youngsters from disadvantaged backgrounds to experience life in a professional kitchen and dining room.